jknorpp/digital-frame/README.md

 Adjust values for -k, -s and -d!

+## flickrd

+Automatically runs slideshow on boot.

+Needs to be placed to /etc/init.d/flickrd

 ## slideshow.sh

 Follow this tutorial to install all components needed on your Pi tu run framebuffer imageviewer (fbi):